x-team/handbook/technicalities.md

 ##### Why should we do this?

-Let's address those 2 fears:
+Let's address those two fears:

-_"Everybody probably knows it already"_
+_"Everybody probably knows it already."_

 Who cares :\) Maybe they do, but maybe they don't.
 Only someone very arrogant will think badly of you at this point.
 That's their problem, not yours.